jkaninda/goma-gateway/docs/docs/usermanual/providers.md

 * **Git Provider** → GitOps
 * **HTTP Provider** → centralized control
 * **Goma Admin** → full control plane experience

+For a production example of these pieces working together, see how [Miabi](#miabi-paas-control-plane) drives the gateway with the File provider locally and the HTTP provider across clusters.

 ```